EmbeddedMan/history/readme.txt

 from http://www.putty.org.
 Be sure to use a raw connection and to force local echo and line feeds off when talking to the MCF52233.

-The code starts at startup.c.
+The code starts at startup.c which calls init.c.
 For the MCF52221 bits, it continues to main.c.
 For the MCF52233 bits, on the other hand, it continues to the Niche Lite code which starts a tasking system, and then resumes to main.c.
 From there code continues to the project-specific skeleton.c.

 The general purpose sources files are as follows: